PsyTeachR/mcs-conv/docs/13-visualisation.md

 ### Split-violin plots

 Because the functions we need don't exist in a package we can load, we need to create them.
-Copy and paste all of the below code without changing anything.
+Copy and paste all  the below code without changing anything.
 You do not need to understand this code.
 I certainly don't.
 When you run this, you should see `geom_split_violin` appear in the Environment pane under Functions.

 ```r